Penetration Testing 101

 Because the pen tester(s) are given no information about the environment they are assessing, black box tests simulate an attack by an outsider third party connected to the internet with no prior or inside knowledge of the company.

-A “double blind” pen test is a specialized type of black box test.
-During “double blind” pen tests, the company undergoing the pen test ensures that as few employees as possible are aware of the pen test.
+A “double blind” penetration test is a specialized type of black box test.
+During “double blind” pen tests, the company undergoing the pen test ensures that as few employees as possible are aware of the test as possible.
 A “double blind” pen test can accurately assess the internal security posture of your employees.

 During a gray box pen test, the pen tester(s) is (are) given some limited knowledge of the environment that they are assessing and a standard user account.